JonTheNiceGuy/bwenv/README.md

 ## Command Line Options

-- `--sync`: Sync the Bitwarden vault before processing secrets
+- `--no-sync`: Skip syncing the Bitwarden vault before processing secrets (default behavior syncs)
 - `--debug`: Enable verbose debug output for troubleshooting
 - `--help`: Show help information
+- `--`: Command separator to isolate bwenv flags from command flags

 Flags can be placed either before or after the subcommand for flexibility.
+Use `--` after the `run` command to ensure that any flags following it are passed to your command rather than interpreted by bwenv.

 ## Testing